Home > Project > Explainer Series

 Stihl MS 271 Farm Boss Chainsaw

 Now we’re cutting with gas!
-Really, you shouldn’t need a chainsaw for campfires, but no wood-chopping article would be complete without one.
-And wood splitters are really just for home-heating, and anytime you’re facing one of those you can count on a lot of hard work in your future.
+Really, you shouldn’t need a chainsaw for campfires, but no wood-cutting article would be complete without one.
+And wood splitters are really just for home heating, so anytime you’re facing one of those you can count on a lot of hard work in your future.

 If you need either of these, plan to invest in a good one, and be sure to learn from an experienced user how to maintain and safely use these power tools before jumping in — it gets deep fast!